RobotWebTools/rclnodejs/web/README.md

 ## 4. How it compares

-The closest neighbour in this space is `rosbridge` + `roslibjs` — the standard browser ↔ ROS 2 stack for the past decade.
+The closest neighbour in this space is `rosbridge` + `roslibjs` — the standard browser-side ROS 2 stack for the past decade.
 Both target the same job (talk to ROS 2 from a web app over WebSocket + JSON) and both deliberately keep the browser facing topics/services rather than inventing a higher-level abstraction.
 What differs is **what's